-Another important listening skill that students must develop, is learning how to understand step by step instructions.
+Another important listening skill that students must develop is learning how to understand step-by-step instructions.
 Hand students a city map and give them instructions on how to find a certain place.
-They can also do it with their friends to find different locations, or students have to bring a recipe for a meal that they read to a partner and the partner has to write down step by step what they have to do.
+They can also do it with their friends to find different locations, or students have to bring a recipe for a meal that they read to a partner and the partner has to write step by step what they have to do.
 They can also repeat it back to the person who read it.

-Okay everyone I hope you get to use these games in your classroom but before you go here are a few things you need to consider when doing ESL listening exercises in your class:
+I hope you get to use these games in your classroom.
+Here are a few things you need to consider when doing ESL listening exercises in your class:

 - Keep your class in order if there’s chaos the listening activity won’t work; so make sure that the students are calm in listening and then start with activity.